gbowerman/azure-myriad/preview/upgrade/readme.md

 # Azure VM scale set automatic upgrades

 Welcome to the VM scale set automatic OS image update preview page.
-Last update: 6/05/17.
+Last update: 6/10/17.

 Note: This is currently a limited preview - you won't be able to use this feature unless your Azure subscription is registered to use it.

 Note: Automatic OS upgrades are being previewed only for non-Service Fabric scale sets for now.
 Adding support for Service Fabric is work in progress.

+Sign up for the automatic upgrade and rolling upgrade feature previews [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRynq-GTEl8lLqDPOris8e0JUMU9BQllYT1c5SzlIRlA4UTI0V0FUMDU3MC4u).

 ## Pre-requisites
 Automatic OS upgrades are offered when the following conditions are met: